 Both performed magic tricks on the set of their respective movies:

-- Tony Curtis made up as old man showing magic tricks to studio workers [Paramount Pictures Corporation]
+- Tony Curtis made up as old man showing magic tricks to studio workers.
+The consultant on the movie, George Boston, is the fellow in the black tie and dark coat.
+[Paramount Pictures Corporation]

 - Houdini performs on the Famous Players-Lasky